-The Crochet Reversible Cowl, designed by me, is a 1 ball quick plane trip type of project to complete.
-It’s using Red Heart Gemstone yarn and the yarn is marled on its own to create a unique looking project.
+The Crochet Reversible Cowl, designed by me, is a one-ball-quick plane trip type of project to complete.
+It uses Red Heart Gemstone yarn, which is marled on its own to create a unique-looking project.

-There is a lot of yarn inside the Gemstone, in fact, I made an adult hat to ensure I wasn’t wasting any yarn.
+There is a lot of yarn inside the Gemstone I made an adult hat to ensure I wasn't wasting any yarn.
 I was pretty excited about it.

 Infinity Reversible Cowl

 by Michael Sellick. © 2019 The Crochet Crowd